 Usual day’s work.
 Wrote letters at night and went to Y.M. last thing.
 Played the Y.M. piano a bit.
 Received letter from Charlie.

-At Presbyterian Clayport123 church morning and afternoon.
+At Presbyterian Clayport123 church morning and evening.
 Had Calthorp with me in the morning, and with Green at night.
 Had short walk after church, and came back to the Y.M. service.
-Went up the road with the party from Clayport but were too soon†.
+Walked up the road with the party from Clayport but were too soon†.